1975–76 AEK Athens F.C. season: Overview

-In the Cup, AEK eliminated Agios Dimitrios by 7–0 in the first round, Anagennisi Karditsa by 2–1 in the second round, Olympiakos Neon Liosion by 6–0 in the third round at home.
-In the quarter-finals, they faced Fostiras at Tavros Stadium and won by 0–1.
-In the semi-finals, they were drawn against Olympiacos at home an despite taking the lead early on the eventually lost the match by 3–2 and therefore were eliminated from the tournament.
+In the Cup, AEK eliminated Agios Dimitrios 7–0 in the first round, Anagennisi Karditsa 2–1 in the second round, Olympiakos Neon Liosion 6–0 in the third round at home.
+In the quarter-finals, they faced Fostiras at Tavros Stadium and won 1–0.
+In the semi-finals, they were drawn against Olympiacos at home and despite taking the lead early on, they eventually lost the match by 3–2 and were eliminated from the competition.